TOPPS BASEBALL CARDS THROUGH THE YEARS

 2000s-Present: Entering the modern post-PIOGU (Pacific Insert On Gum Underside) period, Topps maintained mainstream relevance while competitors like Upper Deck fell off.
 Digital printing allowed short-print parallels and hits like jersey cards to flourish.
 Topps rookies of Bryce Harper and Mike Trout captivated new generations of collectors.
 Between 2006-2008, Topps lost MLB rights briefly but regained them and has since stabilized.
 In the 2020s, Topps continues to adapt by embracing technology like online releases alongside traditional card packs.
 Digital platforms allow them to archive the complete history of baseball through card images and provide new ways to experience the hobby.

-Read also: SCORE 1991 BASEBALL CARDS
+Read also: BASEBALL CARDS THAT COST A LOT OF MONEY

 Over 70 years Topps became synonymous with baseball cards by persevering through industry changes and competitor challenges.
 While sets and inserts evolved greatly over eras, Topps consistently documented MLB’s top players, moments, and historical milestones and introduced innovations that advanced the collectibility of cards.
 They established baseball cards as both an investment and fun connection to America’s pastime enjoyed by both casual and serious hobbyists.
 Topps resilience ensured the enduring tradition of their cardboard treasures living alongside the story of baseball itself.